-The operation of the 100BASE-TX physical medium dependent (PMD) sublayer is defined in clause 25 of IEEE Std 802.3u-1995.
+Reference [1] describes the operation of the Physical Medium Dependent (PMD) sublayer for 100Base-Tx devices.
 This clause incorporates ANSI X3.263-1995, by reference, with the exceptions listed in 25.4.
-Sections 9.1.1 and 9.1.2 of the ANSI standard define the differential output voltage at the Active Output Interface (AOI) for operation over shielded twisted pair (STP) and unshielded twisted pair (UTP) respectively.
+Reference [2] defines the differential output voltage at the Active Output Interface (AOI) for operation over unshielded twisted pair (UTP).